Browse Nodes and Items

-On the other hand, a single item can belong to more than one browse node, for example, a book might belong to the Books and TopSellers browse nodes.
+A single item can also belong to more than one browse node.
+For example, a book can belong to the Books and Top Sellers browse nodes:

-At a later time, when the book comes off of the top sellers list, the book will be removed from its association with the TopSellers browse node.
-In this way, you can see that the association between items and browse nodes is dynamic.
+When a book is removed from the top sellers list, the book is removed from its association with the Top Sellers browse node.
+The association between items and browse nodes is dynamic.